thekrishnarajput/qp-assessment/readme.md

 ### `npm run build`

 Builds the TypeScript files into JavaScript files.
-It transpiles the TypeScript code to JavaScript using the TypeScript compiler (`tsc`) and generates the output in the `dist` directory.
+It transpile the TypeScript code to JavaScript using the TypeScript compiler (`tsc`) and generates the output in the `dist` directory.

 ### `npm run watch`